CRollins6020/CRollins6020/User-Guides/Enterprise Prompt Engineering Handbook.md

 ## Prompt Examples

 ### Example 1
-**Vague Prompt:** "Summarize the changelog."
+❌ **Vague Prompt:** "Summarize the changelog."<br>
-**Clear Prompt:** "You are a Technical Writer.
+✅ **Clear Prompt:** "You are a Technical Writer.
 Review the product changelog below and summarize the top 3 user-facing changes.
 Return your answer as a bullet list."

 ### Example 2
-**Vague Prompt:** "Make this into a short note."
+❌ **Vague Prompt:** "Make this into a short note."<br>
-**Clear Prompt:** "Translate the product update into a one-paragraph internal email for Customer Success.
+✅ **Clear Prompt:** "Translate the product update into a one-paragraph internal email for Customer Success.
 Be informal and highlight changes to billing."

 ### Example 3
-**Vague Prompt:** "Tell me what this is."
+❌ **Vague Prompt:** "Tell me what this is."<br>
-**Clear Prompt:** "You are a documentation specialist.
+✅ **Clear Prompt:** "You are a documentation specialist.
 Review the following API payload and describe its structure using plain language in 3 bullet points."

 ### Example 4
-**Vague Prompt:** "Help with this email."
+❌ **Vague Prompt:** "Help with this email."<br>
-**Clear Prompt:** "You are a SaaS onboarding writer.
+✅ **Clear Prompt:** "You are a SaaS onboarding writer.
 Create a short intro paragraph followed by a markdown checklist of setup steps from the email below."

 ---